Last Updated on January 25, 2023 by brewthatcoffee

 - Pour into a mug and enjoy with some sugar or any of your favorite coffee add-ins.

 As you now know, all these coffees are for people who need a big caffeine kick.
 If you’re a beginner coffee drinker, you probably don’t want to start with any of these.

-The black eye coffee is perfect for those who want an intense caffeine rush and don’t mind feeling a little jittery.
+The black eye coffee is perfect for those who want an intense caffeine rush and don’t mind feeling jittery.